ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Here, the t-test for MIROC6 is calculated relative to the the multi-model mean from the models CanESM5 and CESM2.

-All datasets need to have the same shape and coordinates.
+All datasets need to have the same shape.
-To ensure this, the preprocessors :func:`esmvalcore.preprocessor.regrid` and/or :func:`esmvalcore.preprocessor.regrid_time` might be helpful.
+To ensure this, the preprocessors :func:`esmvalcore.preprocessor.regrid` might be helpful.

 The ``t_test`` preprocessor supports the following arguments in the recipe: